golemfactory/golem-docs/src/pages/docs/creators/javascript/quickstarts/golem-in-a-browser.md

 Note the file contains the `run()` function that creates the body of the requestor script (similar to the one we use in Node.js) and a set of helper functions that will let us present the logs and results in the browser window.

-Now, if we have a running Yagna daemon started with the `--api-allow-origin` properly set to `http://localhost:8080` and have your Yagna APP key set to 'try_golem' launch `http-server` we should see our app available in the browser.
+Now, if we have a running Yagna service started with the `--api-allow-origin` properly set to `http://localhost:8080` and have your Yagna APP key set to 'try_golem' launch `http-server` we should see our app available in the browser.

 [ Open localhost ](http://localhost:8080)